 Alongside building companies, I also carried the weight of being a woman in tech.
 I've walked into boardrooms where I was the only woman, had my expertise second-guessed, been spoken over, dismissed, and had to fight for the credibility that should have been obvious.

-My feminism isn’t abstract — it comes from lived experience.
-From navigating ecosystems where double standards persist, to watching talented women pushed aside, to experiencing firsthand how bias still shapes who gets heard and who gets funded.
+My feminism isn't abstract.
+It comes from lived experience: navigating ecosystems where double standards persist, watching talented women pushed aside, seeing firsthand how bias still shapes who gets heard and who gets funded.

 The Advisor & Voice

-I’ve also had the privilege of stepping into rooms and conversations that shape the world we live in.
-From briefing government ministers and prime ministers, to sitting on stage and facilitating moments I’ll never forget — including the final public speech of Jeremy Fleming, then Director of GCHQ.
+I've also had the privilege of stepping into rooms and conversations that shape the world we live in, from briefing government ministers and prime ministers, to facilitating landmark conversations at the highest levels of UK national security and government.

 Whether behind closed doors or under bright lights, my role is the same: to bring calm, clarity, and conviction.
 To make the complex human.
 To spark connection.
 And to inspire action.